 When it's your turn to have the coronavirus (COVID-19) vaccine, you'll get a letter, phone call, email or text inviting you for an appointment.

-You need to have 2 doses of the vaccine and to go to 2 appointments.
+If you're aged 18 or over (or turning 18 within 3 months), you need to have 2 doses of the vaccine and go to 2 appointments.

 You may be invited to have your vaccination at:

 What happens on the day

 What to bring

 - a face covering, unless you cannot wear one for a health or disability reason

 - your booking reference numbers if your appointment is at a vaccination centre

 If you need a carer you can bring them with you on the day.

 What happens at the appointment